vikasrajput6035/emiratesairline-todo-rest/README.md

 2. "mark as complete" any todo task
 3. Show all pending task
 4. Show all completed task
-5. Shoa all task list
+5. Show all task list
 5. Allow to delete any task

 This project is developed using Spring Boot and MongoDB.
 Please follow below steps to install this project: